cjbassi/ytop/README.md

 OPTIONS:
-    -c, --colorscheme <colorscheme>    Set a colorscheme [default: default] -i, --interfaces <interfaces>      Comma separated list of network interfaces to show.
-Prepend an interface with '!' to hide it. 'all' shows all interfaces [default: !tun0] --interval <interval>          Interval in seconds between updates of the CPU and Mem widgets.
+    -c, --colorscheme <colorscheme>    Set a colorscheme [default: default] -i, --interface <interface>        The name of the network interface to show in the Net widget. 'all' shows all interfaces [default: all]
+        --interval <interval>          Interval in seconds between updates of the CPU and Mem widgets.
 Can specify either a whole number or a fraction with a numerator of 1 [default: 1]
 ```